sablier-labs/flow/PRECISION-ISSUE.md

 ### Understanding delay with a concrete example

-In the Flow contract, the following functions update the snapshot debt and snapshot time and therefore can cause delay.
+In the Flow contract, the following functions update the snapshot time to `block.timestamp` therefore can cause the delay.

 1. `adjustRatePerSecond`
 2. `pause`